 Canal Bridge 46, Sebastopol

-Concerned local residents formed the Bridge 46 to Five Locks Canal Group in September 2020 to raise awareness of a section of the canal that was no longer navigable.
+Concerned local residents formed the Bridge 46 to Five Locks Canal Group in September 2020 to raise awareness of this section of canal that had been left unnavigable.
+The group's campaigning led to the developers revisiting the bridge to return the canal to a navigable depth.